mljar/mljar-docs/docs/python.md

  - **X** matrix with training attributes, it can be `pandas` or `numpy` type.
  - **y** vector with target values, it can be `pandas` or `numpy` type.
+ - **validation_data** tuple (X,y) with validation data.
+If set to None, then the k-fold CV or train split validation will be used.
+                           Default is set to None.
  - **wait_till_all_done** boolean which decides if fit function will wait till experiment is done, default is set to `False`.
 ### `predict` method: